zhaoyi0113/streaming-data-lake/README.md

 ## Build

+`tarraform`, `pipenv`, `python 3.7`, `docker` are required to build the application.

-    - run `sh bin/build_layer.sh` to build lambda layer including all lambda dependencies
+    - run `sh bin/build_layer.sh` to build lambda layer including all lambda dependencies.
+During building process, a docker image `lambci/lambda` is pulled in order to build a lambda compatible version.